jordanmor/tts-js-assignments/README.md

 **Assignment folder**
 [`angular/angular-tour-of-heroes`](angular/angular-tour-of-heroes)

-## TTS JavaScript Assignment - Bootstrap & jQuery
+## TTS JavaScript Assignment - Bootstrap & jQuery | [Live Demo](https://jordanmor.github.io/tts-js-assignments/bootstrap-jquery/)

 **Lab/Homework Instructions**
 - Look at the list of components on the Bootstrap documentation, pick out a few of the components and code some simple sections